Lancetnik/FastDepends/README.md

 projects or tools.

 Thanks to [*fastapi*](https://fastapi.tiangolo.com/) and [*pydantic*](https://docs.pydantic.dev/) projects for this greate functionality.
-This package is just a small change of the original FastAPI sources to provide DI functionality in a pyre-Python way.
+This package is just a small change of the original FastAPI sources to provide DI functionality in a pure-Python way.

 Async and sync modes are both supported.